RHioTResearch/RHIoTTagGameProject/README.md

 Continue through the game states until the game expires, and then check your score against everyone else by checking out the game scoreboard application we will be running on the main projector.

 Play as many games as you like.
+The running score board and top scores will be displayed on the scoreboard application shown on the main projector.

 You can also check out the HTML/JavaScript browser based version of the game UI.
 You will need to go through similar steps to configure it to receive and extract the message broker information.